-Career communities are a new way for students to connect with other students, alumni, parents, and faculty who share an interest or expertise in a particular employment sector.
+Career communities are a way for students to connect with other students, alumni, parents, and faculty who share an interest or expertise in a particular employment sector.

-Starting in the spring 2019 semester, student members of a career community will gain skills and experience relevant to their career interests along with course credit and a summer internship.
+Student members of a career community will gain skills and experience relevant to their career interests along with course credit and a summer internship.
 Students in their junior or senior year may apply.

 How to Get Started